Purpose

 Lack of Accessible Information

 Many names from different cultures have unique pronunciations, but there are limited easy-to-use tools to help people learn them.
-This leads to frustration and social avoidance, especially in diverse environments like universities.
+This leads to frustration and social avoidance in diverse environments like universities.

 Pain Point #2